A Basic Habit Tracker

 I need to be changing habits in my life for myself and for my family.
 However, the most important reason to be changing habits is for the Lord.
 He wants me to have a full, abundant life (John 10:10).
 That means growing and changing.
 He wants me to rest in Him and trust in Him (John 15:5).
 He wants me to live in freedom (John 8:36; Galatians 5:1).
 He wants more for me than I’ll ever know (Ephesians 3:14-21).

-So, I’ll pray, I’ll track my behavior, I’ll rely on His strength.
+So, I’ll pray, I’ll track my behavior, and I’ll rely on His strength.
 Then I’ll do it all again tomorrow, and the next day, and the next.
 A habit tracker is a tool, nothing more or less.
 If I ever start focusing on it instead of on Christ, the habit tracker will have to go.